'}}

 Saint Catherine of Ricci, an Italian mystic and religious sister of the Third Order of Dominicans, is known for several extraordinary spiritual occurrences and miracles attributed to her.

-See also Wilgils
+See also Verdiana

 1. Mystical Marriages and Stigmata: Saint Catherine is perhaps most well-known for experiencing mystical marriages with Christ, a phenomenon reported by various saints where they describe a mystical union with Christ.
 Additionally, she bore the stigmata, visible marks, sores or sensations of pain in locations corresponding to the crucifixion wounds of Jesus Christ.